Skip to main content

 • A Cloud KMS provider for encrypting sensitive/secret information

-The helm chart has mostly sane production default settings, but you will need to configure the database, workspace provider, and encryption provider.
+The helm chart has mostly sane production default settings, but you will need to configure the database, workspace provider, and encryption provider in your values.yaml file.

 # Enable ingress or use a service of type loadbalancer to expose Obot